Artist Jeffrey Palladini was born in the Chicago area, and grew up in Southern

 In 1991, Palladini relocated to the San Francisco Bay Area, where he lives and works

-along with his wife and young daughter.
-He continues to develop his unique
+along with his wife and daughter.
+He continues to develop his unique vocabulary of

-Palladini has exhibited his work around the United Stated for nearly twenty years.
-His
+Palladini has exhibited his work around the U.S. and the world for over twenty-five years.

-work is included in numerous private and corporate collections.
-He is represented by
+His work is included in numerous private and corporate collections.
+Most recently,